inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/7-types-of-data-bias-in-machine-learning-website-article.md

 link: "https://lionbridge.ai/articles/7-types-of-data-bias-in-machine-learning/"
 keywords: []
 learnTags: ["bias","machineLearning"]
-summary: |-
-  This article explores common data biases in machine learning, such as sample bias and racial bias, and how they can be avoided in ongoing projects.
+summary: "This article explores common data biases in machine learning, such as sample bias and racial bias, and how they can be avoided in ongoing projects. "
 ---